sethgeyer/basic-git/README.md

 In this exercise we'll re-inforce several `git` concepts and learn how to submit work.
 Work individually on this.
 If you finish, help other students.

+When you make a commit, please make a good commit message describing what you did.

 ## Tech skills learned

 * Git